 and

-5. upon receipt of successful response from 3GPP network, respond to the EAS with "201 Created" and include the session with QoS context information.
-The new created resource URI shall also be included in the Location header field of the HTTP response message.in the response message.
+3. upon reception of a successful response from the 3GPP network and successful processing of the request, create a new "Individual Session with QoS" resource and respond to the service consumer with an HTTP "201 Created" status code with the response body including a representation of the created resource within the SessionWithQoS data structure, and an HTTP Location header field containing the URI of the created resource.

-On failure, the EES shall take proper error handling actions, as specified in clause 8.5.6, and respond to the EAS with an appropriate error status code.
+On failure, the EES shall take proper error handling actions, as specified in clause 8.5.6, and respond to the service consumer with an appropriate error status code.